casey/git2-glium-dynamic-link-error/README.md

 I originally hit this error when using `git2-rs` and `glium`, but managed to whittle it down to just `core-graphics` and `openssl-sys`.
 These two crates have dependencies, but depending on their transitive dependencies directly isn't enough to trigger the error, so it must be caused by them and not their dependencies.

-I think, although I'm not certain, that something in the openssl-sys build script messes up dynamic loading for core-graphics.
+I then started stripping more things away, and found that just the build script from `openssl-sys` is enough to trigger the error.

+Now I have the error triggering just by running `pkg_config::find_library("openssl")` in the build script.